Inga-Helgadottir/SP-back-end/README.md

 ## To deploy with a push to github

+### Change the following line in the mavenworkflow.yml file

+in line 5

+- master

+to

+- main

 ### Change the following lines in the pom.xml file

 in line 6